 Property that has been neglected

-A California Attorney for Personal Injury claims will first look at the source of the hazard.
+A California Slip and Fall Attorney claims will first look at the source of the hazard.
 This is the best way to identify the parties at fault.

 Who Should Be Compensating Me For Slipping On Wet Floors?